GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 inflows into U.S. stock mutual funds in a decade also helped

-for a second day in a row, a level last reached in late 2007.
+second day in a row, a level last reached in December 2007.

 "We are seeing a very broad-based rally and the ingredients